Vanderbilt University: Rankings

-Vanderbilt is ranked the 116th best university in the world in the Times Higher Education World University Rankings, and 33rd in the United States by the Academic Ranking of World Universities.
-Reuters ranked it the tenth most innovative university in the world.
+Vanderbilt consistently ranks among the top universities in the United States.
+In the 2025 edition of 'Best National Universities' by U.S. News & World Report, Vanderbilt ranked 18th in a tie with Rice University and the University of Notre Dame.
+In 2024, Niche ranked Vanderbilt the 14th best college in America, and the 16th hardest college to get into in America.

-In its 2022 edition, U.S. News & World Report ranked Vanderbilt 13th among all national universities.
-In the same publication's graduate program rankings, the Peabody College of Education was ranked fourth in the nation among schools of education, and the Vanderbilt Law School was listed at 18th, the School of Medicine was listed at 18th among research-oriented medical schools, the School of Nursing was listed at ninth, the School of Engineering was listed at 39th, and the Owen Graduate School of Management was listed at 23rd among business schools.
-Additionally, U.S. News & World Report ranked Vanderbilt first in the nation in the fields of special education, educational administration, and audiology.
-In 2014, the Owen Graduate School of Management was ranked 30th by Bloomberg Businessweek among full-time MBA programs.
+In the 2024 graduate program rankings, U.S. News & World Report ranked the Peabody College of Education the 2nd best national school of education, the Vanderbilt University Law School the 14th best national law school, the Vanderbilt University School of Medicine the 5th best national research-oriented medical school, the Vanderbilt University School of Nursing the 4th best national nursing school, the School of Engineering the 41st best national engineering school, and the Owen Graduate School of Management the 18th best national business school.
+Additionally, U.S. News & World Report ranked Vanderbilt 1st in the nation in the fields of special education, educational administration, and audiology.
+In 2024, the Owen Graduate School of Management was ranked 25th by Bloomberg Businessweek among full-time MBA programs.

-The Academic Ranking of World Universities ranks Vanderbilt as the 62nd-best university in the world.
-Additionally the ARWU Field rankings in 2015 placed Vanderbilt as 18th best in the world for Clinical Medicine and Pharmacy, and 21st in Social Sciences.
+The Academic Ranking of World Universities ranks Vanderbilt as the 64th-best university in the world.
+Additionally the ARWU Field rankings in 2022 placed Vanderbilt as fourth best in the world for Education and Library & Information Science, 14th in Law, and 20th in Political Science.
 In the Times Higher Education 2016 World University Rankings, Vanderbilt is 87th.
-The 2017/2018 QS World University Rankings ranked Vanderbilt 212th in the world.
+The 2023 QS World University Rankings ranked Vanderbilt 199th in the world.
 Human Resources & Labor Review, a national human competitiveness index & analysis, ranked the university as one of 50 Best World Universities in 2011.
-The 2007 Faculty Scholarly Productivity Index, a measure of the scholarly output of the faculty of nearly 7,300 doctoral programs around the United States, ranked Vanderbilt eighth among large research universities, and first in the areas of comparative literature, educational leadership, pharmacology, Portuguese, Spanish, and special education.
 Poets & Writers ranked Vanderbilt's English Department's MFA Program in Creative Writing 18th among the top 50 writing programs in the United States in 2010 and 14th in the United States in 2011.
 Fortune magazine ranked Vanderbilt among the top 100 places to work in the United States, the only university on their list.
 In 2018, Kiplinger's Best College Values rankings listed Vanderbilt as one of the top ten "best value" universities and one of the top five private universities for value.
 In 2020, Money's "Best Colleges in America, Ranked by Value" rankings listed Vanderbilt as being the eighth-best value university in the nation.

+Vanderbilt is ranked the 98th best university in the world in the Times Higher Education World University Rankings.
+Reuters ranked it the 19th most innovative university in the world.